-Details of new consultations will be published here as soon as they are available.
-For more information see our consultations page.
+We will publish details of new consultations on this page as soon as they are available.
+For more information, see our Consultations page.

 We are currently updating our citizens' panel, Talkabout.
 The panel is one of the ways people can influence what happens in York by giving their feedback and views.
 For more information and to apply to join, see our Talkabout panel page.

 Our work to plan the council's budget for the coming year is underway.
 As in previous years, we're asking for your views - complete a Budget Consultation survey online.
 Alternatively, a paper version is included in the latest edition of Our City (currently in distribution).

 You can also get involved in one of our drop-in sessions:

 - Wednesday 1 November from 4.30pm to 6.30pm at Huntington Library